ragava999/Terminals/README.md

 Kicked Scintilla and replaced it with a richt text box.

 Improved connect and disconnect logic of autoit plugin.

+Improved deserialization of the plugin options, because had just functioned under Windows with .NET and mono.

 ###Release v 4.9.0.0